izaim/terraform-eureka/static-site/README.md

 # S3 Serverless Static Site with CloudFront and TLS (ACM)

 This Terraform configuration creates a serverless static website on S3 in an effortless way.
-It manages all the configuration for you and deploys all the required resources for a serverless, stable and secure static website in a matter of minutes.
+It manages all the configuration for you and deploys all the required resources for a serverless, secure and cached globally static website in a matter of minutes.

 ***Note: Running this infrastructure with cost less than $1/month if no requests are made.
 I suggest you use `https://calculator.aws` to estimate your costs based on your usage.***